Collector Car Insurance

 Agreed or Stated Value

-For this reason, collector car and classic car insurance usually specifies a value, either Agreed Value or Stated Value.
+Since a classic’s true value may remain stable or increase over time, collector car and classic car insurance usually specifies a value, either Agreed Value or Stated Value.
 Either value helps determine the price you pay for the insurance, and a vehicle appraisal may be needed.
 Furthermore, it is important to understand that these terms, agreed value and stated value, are distinctly different and not interchangeable.

 Agreed Value Insurance